Southeast

 Explore Historic Fort Morgan

-Located on the Fort Morgan Peninsula at Mobile Point, it is a National Historic Landmark and constructed of brick.
-A previous fort in the location was attacked in the War of 1812 by the British forces.
+Located on the Fort Morgan Peninsula at Mobile Point, it is a National Historic Landmark and is constructed of brick.
+A previous fort in the location was attacked by British forces in the War of 1812.
 Fort Morgan was featured prominently in the Battle of Mobile Bay in August 1864.

 Located at 51 Hwy 180 W. Adult admission is $8 for adults, seniors, college students and kids (6 -12) are $5, or purchase a family pass (2 adults and 2 kids) for $20.
 Advance tickets are available.

-With over 7,100 acres of protected land spread across five units in the area, animal lovers will want to explore this area.
-It is the last remaining undisturbed coastal barrier in Alabama and its name means safe harbor in French.
+With over 7,100 acres of protected land spread across five units, animal lovers will want to explore this area.
+It is the last remaining undisturbed coastal barrier in Alabama, and its name means safe harbor in French.

 The Bon Secour Wildlife Refuge is an important stop along the migratory route for birds and a habitat for the neotropical songbirds.
 It is also a habitat for sea turtles, like the Kemp’s Ridley and the Loggerhead turtle.
 There’s even an Alabama beach mouse.

-The main Visitor Center is open from Monday to Friday from 9 a.m. to 1 p.m. and offers an interpretive area along with maps, information and restrooms.
+The main Visitor Center is open Monday through Friday from 9 a.m. to 1 p.m. and offers an interpretive area, maps, information and restrooms.

 Located at 12295 State Highway 180.
 The Bon Secour Wildlife Refuge is open from sunrise to sunset and free to enter.